uw-pluverse/pluverse-latex-style-guide/README.md

 For example, it should be `The Effectiveness of ADF in Three Datasets`.

+Here is a detailed guideline from the feedback from a proceeding publisher:

+Headline-style capitalization should be used.

+**Capitalize**:

+ - first and last word, first word after a colon
+ - all major words (nouns, pronouns, verbs, adjectives, adverbs)

+**Lowercase**:

+ - articles (the, a, an)
+ - prepositions (regardless of length)
+ - conjunctions (and, but, for, or, nor)
+ - to, as

 ## Always use vector graphs and use the right font in the graphs.

 - Try to avoid using `.png`, `.jpg` and `.bmp`, because they look blury when zoomed in.